-3. RESTRUCTURING AND OTHER SPECIAL CHARGES
+4. RESTRUCTURING AND OTHER SPECIAL CHARGES

+During 2018, the Company recorded net restructuring charges of \$48.1; \$20.5 within LCD and \$27.6 within CDD.
+The charges were comprised of \$40.3 in severance and other personnel costs and \$11.8 in facility-related costs primarily associated with general integration activities.
+The charges were offset by the reversal of previously established reserves of \$2.0 in unused severance and \$2.0 in unused facility-related costs.
+The Company also recorded \$2.3 in impairment to land held for sale which is included in amortization expense.

 During 2017, the Company recorded net restructuring charges of \$70.9; \$16.8 within LCD and \$54.1 within CDD.
-The charges were comprised of \$36.1 in severance and other personnel costs and \$39.9 in facility-related costs primarily associated with general integration activities.
-The charges were offset by the reversal of previously established reserves of \$0.5 in unused severance and \$4.6 in unused facility-related costs.
-The Company also incurred legal and other costs of \$43.9 relating to acquisition initiatives, including Chiltern.
-The Company recorded \$25.4 in consulting and other expenses relating to the Covance and Chiltern integration and compensation analysis, along with \$0.9 in short-term equity retention arrangements relating to the Covance acquisition.
-In addition, the Company incurred \$1.3 in consulting expenses relating to fees incurred as part of its integration and management transition costs as well as \$8.2 of non-capitalized costs associated with the implementation of a major system as part of its LaunchPad business process improvement initiative (all recorded in selling, general and administrative expenses).
-The Company also recognized asset impairment losses of \$23.5 related to the termination of software development projects within the CDD segment and the forgiveness of certain indebtedness for LCD customers in areas heavily impacted by hurricanes during the third quarter.
+The charges were comprised of \$36.1 in severance and other personnel costs, \$18.8 in facility-related costs primarily associated with general integration activities, and an asset impairment loss of \$20.9 related to the termination of a software development project within the CDD segment and the forgiveness of indebtedness for LCD customers in areas heavily impacted by hurricanes experienced during the third quarter of 2017.
+The charges were offset by the reversal of previously established reserves of \$0.5 in unused severance and \$4.4 in unused facility-related costs.

-On April 25, 2017, the Company announced that it was expanding LaunchPad to include its CDD segment.
-The Company generated \$20.0 in savings in 2017, and expects to achieve additional net savings of \$130.0 through the three-year period ending 2020.
-This initiative is expected to align people and capabilities with client and business demand, utilize automation and new information technology platforms to create efficiencies, and enhance customers' experience with CDD through investments in commercial and operational processes.

 During 2016, the Company recorded net restructuring charges of \$58.4; \$15.8 within LCD and \$42.6 within CDD.
 The charges were comprised of \$30.9 in severance and other personnel costs and \$33.8 in facility-related costs primarily associated with general integration activities.
 The Company incurred additional legal and other costs of \$4.6 relating to the wind down of its minimum volume service contract operations and incurred \$8.0 in acquisition fees and expenses.
-The Company also recorded \$6.9 in consulting expenses relating to fees incurred as part of its Covance acquisition integration costs and compensation analysis, along with \$2.5 in short-term equity retention arrangements relating to the Covance acquisition and \$8.9 of accelerated equity compensation and other final compensation relating to executive transition, along with \$9.0 of non-capitalized costs associated with the implementation of a major system as part of LaunchPad, LCD's comprehensive, enterprise-wide business process improvement initiative (all recorded in selling, general and administrative expenses).
-The Company also recorded a \$3.6 gain on sale for certain assets held for sale.
-The Company incurred \$5.6 of interest expense relating to the early retirement of subsidiary indebtedness assumed as part of its recent acquisition of Sequenom.